Zggis/micromouse-3d/rules/README.md

 a robot's decision
 to make a left or right turn with no information can be the deciding factor in a competition.

+> [!IMPORTANT]
+> DO NOT assume every cell in the renderings below will be traversable and have a cell insert.
+> Some connectors will be removed, and some cells will have no insert to create more space to see and extract robots from the maze.

 ## Pyramid Event

 ![](./../assets/images/pyramid.jpg)